pulashkar2612/kanbon-clone/README.md

 3. Set up environment variables:

+- for ease, env file with firebase credentials has been sent as well.

 - Copy the provided `env.txt` file to `.env`.
 - Populate the required Firebase and AWS keys.

 4. Start the development server: